 How To Use Lavender

-- Lavender essential oil can be diluted and applied topically, taken internally, or mixed with Epsom salts and used in a bath.
+- Lavender essential oil can be diluted and applied topically, taken internally, or mixed with Epsom salts and a carrier oil for use in a bath or homemade bath salts.

 - Some experts say it’s okay to use occasionally undiluted for spot treatments, but diluted is best for longer-term use.

 - Lavender is safe to use on children and is very gentle on the skin.

 - There aren’t any maximum dilution guidelines for this one, but I generally do about a 25% dilution for skin (source).
 So for every 1 drop of essential oil, I use 3 drops of carrier oil.

 6. Tea Tree Essential Oil For Candida

 Like lavender, tea tree is another gentle oil with mixed results.